-The Bronco Bookstore lists the textbook for $93.75 new and $56.85 rental.
+The Bronco Bookstore lists the textbook for $93.75 new and $35.00 for a used rental.
 Amazon.com has cheaper prices than this.
 Please make sure to use the 6th or 5th edition of the book, as the other editions of the textbook are outdated.
 If you use an earlier edition of the textbook, you are responsible for the differences between editions.

 10% Class Conduct: Students are expected to be present, on time, and actively engage in classroom activities.
 Each lecture counts as a point.
 You lose 1/2 point for tardiness.
 Absences and tardiness will not be excused under any circumstances.
 In addition, students are expected to behave in a respectful and courteous manner while interacting with each other and the instructor.
 The instructor reserves the right to penalize this portion of the grade for any inappropriate behavior.

-25% Quizzes and Activities: This component of your grade is split between two different types of assignments: unannounced in-class quizzes and in-class activities.
+25% Quizzes and Activities: This component of your grade is split between two different types of assignments: five unannounced in-class quizzes and in-class activities.
 Quizzes will be based on both recent lectures and assigned reading.
 Quizzes are independent and closed notes.
 Activities will be based on the topic under discussion in lecture.
 Activities will be group-based and open notes.
-The proportion of each for your grade is based on your performance on the quizzes:
+Quizzes and activities will be graded in five sets, each worth 5 percentage points each.
+For each 5-point set, the proportion of each for your grade is based on your performance on the quizzes:

 |Individual Quiz Score||Quiz Percentage||Activity Percentage|